-- 6.22 The Council also provides managers and employees with guidance as to when they can legitimately receive or give gifts and hospitality during the course of their duties.
-Without exception all gifts and hospitality given and received, whether accepted or declined, must be entered in the designated corporate register immediately after the offer is made.
-Given that the Council is a public body it is essential that all such items are recorded in an easily accessible and efficient way.
-To this end, an online Gifts and Hospitality Register has been implemented and been used since 19 December 2006.
-The corporate Gifts and Hospitality Register is maintained and reviewed by the designated monitoring officer on a regular basis.
-This is currently the Head of Internal Audit. - 6.23 In July 2021 the Council launched a new Gifts and Hospitality Policy to ensure clarity of what could be and should not be accepted by employees, and to allow for full transparency.
-The key principles of the new Gifts and Hospitality Policy are: - Employees may not accept any fee or reward whatsoever other than their proper contractual pay and benefits. - Employees cannot accept or give gifts, unless in accordance with the limited exceptions set out in the policy, such as small token value gifts (i.e. pens, diaries etc). - Hospitality which needs to be recorded, both accepted or declined, is defined as drinks, meals, events, entertainment, overnight accommodation and travel with an estimated value of £25 or more. - It may be appropriate in very limited circumstances to accept offers to modestly priced ticketed events but only if they are taking place within the City of Westminster and if acceptance would not be viewed as an attempt to influence that employee's part in a council decision making process. - We have removed managerial sign-off and shifted the ultimate responsibility onto the individual being offered the gifts and/or hospitality. - If employees have any doubts as to whether it would be appropriate to accept G&H, then they should not accept it. - We have committed to publishing the G&H register entries on our external website twice yearly for transparency.
+- Employees may not accept any fee or reward whatsoever other than their proper contractual pay and benefits. - Employees cannot accept or give gifts, unless in accordance with the limited exceptions set out in the policy, such as small token value gifts (i.e. pens, diaries etc). - Hospitality which needs to be recorded, both accepted or declined, is defined as drinks, meals, events, entertainment, overnight accommodation and travel with an estimated value of £25 or more. - It may be appropriate in very limited circumstances to accept offers to modestly priced ticketed events but only if they are taking place within the City of Westminster and if acceptance would not be viewed as an attempt to influence that employee's part in a council decision making process. - We have removed managerial sign-off and shifted the ultimate responsibility onto the individual being offered the gifts and/or hospitality. - If employees have any doubts as to whether it would be appropriate to accept Gifts and Hospitality, then they should not accept it. - We have committed to publishing the Gifts and Hospitality register entries on our external website twice yearly for transparency.